apache/hudi/website/versioned_docs/version-0.12.0/metadata.md

 hoodie.write.lock.provider=<distributed-lock-provider-classname>
 ```

-Note that there are 3 different distributed [lock providers available](/docs/concurrency_control#enabling-multi-writing)
+Note that there are 4 different [lock providers available](/docs/concurrency_control#enabling-multi-writing)
-to choose from: `ZookeeperBasedLockProvider`, `HiveMetastoreBasedLockProvider`, and `DynamoDBBasedLockProvider`.
+to choose from: `FileSystemBasedLockProvider`, `ZookeeperBasedLockProvider`, `HiveMetastoreBasedLockProvider`, and `DynamoDBBasedLockProvider`.